System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Low Complexity Algorithm Design

 \subsubsection{Interference Checking Algorithm}

-The sub-routine of Table~\ref{tab:InterferenceCheck} gets called from line $9$ of the greedy scheduling algorithm of Table~\ref{tab:GreedyScheduling}.
-This sub-routine checks if the scheduling and power allocation of link $ab$ in channel $m$, calculated in Table~\ref{tab:GreedyScheduling}, interferes with other links.
-Line $3$ of Table~\ref{tab:InterferenceCheck} checks if transmitted power in link $ab$ causes interference to any non-adjacent link that uses channel $m$.
-Line $5$ checks if link $ab$ maintains half duplex relationships with its adjacent links.
-Line $6$ updates $IntFlag$ and returns this value to the greedy scheduling sub-routine of Table~\ref{tab:GreedyScheduling}.
+The sub-routine of Algorithm~\ref{alg:InterferenceCheck} gets called from operation~\ref{GS:Op7} of the greedy scheduling algorithm of Algorithm~\ref{alg:GreedyScheduling}.
+This sub-routine checks if the scheduling and power allocation of link $ab$ in channel $m$, calculated in Algorithm~\ref{alg:GreedyScheduling}, interferes with other links.
+Operation~\ref{Op:IC3} of Algorithm~\ref{alg:InterferenceCheck} checks if transmitted power in link $ab$ causes interference to any non-adjacent link that uses channel $m$.
+Operation~\ref{Op:IC6} checks if link $ab$ maintains half duplex relationships with its adjacent links.
+Operation~\ref{Op:IC11} updates the interference flag and returns this value to the greedy scheduling sub-routine of Algorithm~\ref{alg:GreedyScheduling}.